My NA6 Miata!

 And some comments from back then:

-"Well in the begging I though I d wanted it even shorter, than the 4,3, then I realised I just need a GReddy Turbo kit...
 Car is now a perfect small car.
-It's what it should be from the beggining!
+It's what it should be from the beginning!

-Sound is perfect, response with the shorter FGR is good, and the LSD should be standar in all Miatas
+Sound is perfect, response with the shorter FGR is good,

-After 5 months of owning the car
+After 5 months of owning the car I gave it a good clean.

-especially on the tan hood.
+Results were interesting, especially on the tan hood.

-and Renovo shit for the rear screen.
+Used Autoglym Vinyl/Rubber care shit and Renovo shit for the rear screen.

 Drift Charm...